jonathanbroderick/JMDb/README.md

 This project was written by Jonathan Broderick in April 2017.

-This is a simple website where a user can view a list of movies and click on a particular movie's poster image to see a trailer from that movie.
+This is a simple website where a user can view a list of movies and click on a particular movie to see a trailer from that movie.

 ## Contents
 This project is made up of three files: